-Going the extra mile to make Solo Expenses Personal Use
+Going the extra mile to make Solo Expenses Personal Use even more effective

 Guest blogger Jamie Mitchell comes up with a way to make the free download Solo Expenses ‘Personal Use’ package an even more effective online expense tracker – until you’re ready to move up to the Business Owner and SME packages, which are even more feature rich – and could save you and your business heaps more time and money…